EdoStra/Talking-to-Customers/README.md

 # 👋 Welcome to Talking to Customers!

-This is a short hand-picked collection of resources to help SaaS founders get started with customer research.
+This is a short hand-picked collection of resources to help SaaS founders get started with customer interviews.

 *If you found this list helpful, tweet it to let other founders find it!*
 </br>